Skip to main content

 ROI Analysis

-The debt-to-income ratio for graduates is favorable.
-The median debt of $22,334 is less than the one-year post-graduation earnings of $39,514.
-The break-even point, the time it takes for earnings to surpass the cost of tuition, is less than one year.
+The debt-to-income ratio for William Paterson University graduates is favorable.
+The median debt of $22,334 is less than the one-year median salary of $39,514.
+The break-even point, or the time it takes for graduates to earn back their tuition costs, is less than one year based on the one-year earnings.

 Generated from College Scorecard & IPEDS data